Vichy France: Legitimacy

+At the Hôtel de Ville, Paris on 25 August 1944 de Gaulle explicitly refused to declare a new republic.
+When Georges Bidault of the French Resistance invited de Gaulle to declare the restoration of the republic, the general replied that he could not, because the republic had never ceased to exist.

 Ideology

 The Vichy regime sought an anti-modern counter-revolution.
 The traditionalist right in France, with strength in the aristocracy and among Roman Catholics, had never accepted the republican traditions of the French Revolution but demanded a return to traditional lines of culture and religion.
 It embraced authoritarianism while dismissing democracy.
 The Vichy regime also framed itself as decisively nationalist.
 French communists, strongest in labour unions, turned against Vichy in June 1941, when Germany invaded the Soviet Union.
-Vichy was intensely anti-communist and generally pro-German; American historian Stanley G. Payne found that it was "distinctly rightist and authoritarian but never fascist".
-Political scientist Robert Paxton analysed the entire range of Vichy supporters, from reactionaries to moderate liberal modernizers, and concluded that genuinely fascist elements had only minor roles in most sectors.
-French historian Olivier Wieviorka rejects the idea that Vichy France was fascist, noting that "Pétain refused to create a single party state, avoided getting France involved in a new war, hated modernization, and supported the Church".
+The official name for the ideological program of Vichy government was Révolution nationale; the ideological underpinning of the regime has also been referred to as Pétainism and Vichyism (Vichyisme).